Estimated reading time: 11 minutes

 - Relatively inexpensive: Paying for ads on Facebook, Twitter, and Instagram is fairly inexpensive, and you can choose how much you’d like to spend from one campaign to the next.

 - Broadest market available: A projected 2.96 billion people worldwide use social media.
 With that kind of reach, you’re able to reach any demographic.

 - Flooded market: Because it’s so easy, inexpensive, and far-reaching, it’s no surprise that the market would be flooded.
 Everyone advertises on social media, so it can be a struggle to be heard.
-If you choose this method, do your homework and invest some real time to doing it right.
+If you choose this method, do your homework and invest some real time in doing it right.

 Google Ads is a pay-per-click advertising service.
 It’s one of the oldest web-based advertising methods around (about as old as Google) and works as well as you’d expect a Google service to work.